NalleBerg/IPGUI/README.md

 Download installer: https://prog.nalle.no/ipgui/apps/IPGui-1.0.0.msi

+### Background
+Earlier versions of Microsoft Windows included a simple graphical tool called **Winipcfg** for viewing and managing IP addresses.
+This utility was discontinued after Windows ME, leaving only command-line tools and more complex network settings for users. **IPGui** is inspired by Winipcfg and brings back a straightforward, user-friendly interface for viewing and refreshing your IP configuration on modern Windows systems.

 This is just a simple Graphic userinterface for ipconfig.
 It will show the most importnt IP addresses with a possibility for «Advanced» mode showinw «ipconfig /all» in the window.

-It is also capable of refreshing the IP address via DHCP.
+It is also capable of releasing and refreshing the IP address via DHCP.

-If you are not on internet you will get a warning, so it speeds up troubleshooting.
+If you are not on internet you will be told so, so it speeds up troubleshooting.

 Future plans: